gratipay/gratipay.com/www/about/policies/terms-of-service.md

-  1. Entire Agreement: These Terms and our Privacy Policy together form the entire and exclusive agreement between you and Gratipay regarding the Service (excluding any Service for which you have a separate agreement with Gratipay that is explicitly in addition or in place of these Terms), and these Terms supersede and replace any prior agreements between you and Gratipay regarding the Service.
+  1. Entire Agreement: These Terms and our Privacy Policy together form the entire and exclusive agreement between you and Gratipay regarding the Service (excluding any Service for which you have a separate agreement with Gratipay that is explicitly in addition to or in place of these Terms), and these Terms supersede and replace any prior agreements between you and Gratipay regarding the Service.
 There shall be third party beneficiaries to the Terms.